f5devcentral/f5-agility-labs-dns/docs/class1/module6/lab1.rst

 A Records
 =================================

-Create two new A records
+Create two new A records for the new BIGP-IP nameservers.

 .. csv-table::
    :header: "Setting", "Value"